raliuaella/api-docs/readme.md

 # Api-Docs-Generator

 Api-Docs-Generator is a nodejs library that automatically generate postman collection, postman api documentation and gitbook.
-Although this is a preview version, which means the library will and continue to undergo serious testing and contributions from anyone interested the project.
-Api Documentation and Gitbook will be available in subsequent version
+Although this is a preview version, which means the library will and continue to undergo serious testing and contributions from anyone interested in the project.
+Api Documentation and Gitbook will be available in subsequent version.

 ## Installation